Henry Yule

 Colonel Sir Henry Yule (1 May 1820 – 30 December 1889) was a Scottish Orientalist and geographer.
-He published many travel books, including translations of the work of Marco Polo and Mirabilia by the 14th-century Dominican Friar Jordanus.
+He published many travel books, including translations of the works of Marco Polo and of the Mirabilia Descripta by the 14th-century Dominican Friar Jordanus.
 He was also the compiler of a dictionary of Anglo-Indian terms, the Hobson-Jobson, with Arthur Coke Burnell.

 Early life

 Henry Yule was born at Inveresk near Edinburgh in Scotland on 1 May 1820.
 He was the youngest son of Major William Yule (1764–1839) and his wife Elizabeth Paterson (died circa 1827).
 William Yule had served as an officer in the Bengal army of the East India Company and had retired in 1806.
 William's uncle was the botanist John Yule FRSE.

 Elizabeth died before Henry was eight and William moved to Edinburgh with his sons, where Henry attended the Royal High School.
 In 1833, he was sent to be coached by the Reverend Henry Hamilton at his rectory in the village of Wath near Ripon in North Yorkshire.
 When Hamilton moved to Cambridge in the following year Yule was transferred to the care of the Reverend James Challis, at Papworth Everard near Cambridge.
 The other resident pupils were John Neale and Harvey Goodwin.
 (Neale co-founded the Society of Saint Margaret, an order of women in the Church of England dedicated to nursing the sick, while Goodwin became Bishop of Carlisle.)
 Yule's stay at Papworth Everard ended in 1826 when Challis was appointed Plumian Professor of Astronomy and moved to the Observatory in Cambridge.

 After a brief period at University College London, Yule entered the East India Military College at Addiscombe near Croydon (1837–8), followed by the Royal Engineers Establishment at Chatham, Kent.
 He obtained his commission in December 1838, and joined the Bengal Engineers in 1840.

 Both of Henry's brothers worked in India.
 The eldest, George Udny Yule (1813–1886), worked in the Bengal civil service.
 The other brother, Robert (1817–1857), died near Delhi during the Indian Rebellion.
 The statistician Udny Yule was the son of George and thus the nephew of Henry.

 Henry was interested in Arabic and Persian literature and collected early manuscripts.
 These were later donated by his sons to the British Museum.
 He translated the Apothegms of Ali the son of Abu Talib (referring to Ali, the successor to Mohammed, the prophet of Islam; the obscure English word "apothegm" refers to short pithy sayings, see hadith.)